oller/foundation-datepicker-sass/README.md

 # foundation-datepicker-sass

 Forked version of Eternicode's [original code](https://github.com/eternicode/bootstrap-datepicker) to support Zurb Foundation 5, or as a standalone datepicker.

-Taking some time to manually remove all the bootstrap dependencies, and any other bloat, I intend to keep the JS files up to date with the master branch.
+I intend to keep the JS files up to date with the master branch.

 Versions are incremented according to [semver](http://semver.org/).